Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations (SPIDER): Introduction

-{While machine learning has achieved some success in the field of model discovery, all of the existing approaches are largely {\em ad hoc} and lack generality.} In this article, we introduce a flexible, general, and most importantly, systematic data-driven approach for identifying a complete mathematical description of a physical system, which we call sparse physics-informed discovery of empirical relations (SPIDER).
-We illustrate SPIDER by discovering the evolution equations, constraints, and boundary conditions governing the flow of an incompressible Newtonian fluid from noisy data using only the assumptions of smoothness, locality, and symmetry.
-Our implementation of this algorithm is publicly available at \url{https://github.com/sibirica/SPIDER_channelflow}.
+The success of any approach to equation inference ultimately depends on the availability of a sufficiently rich function library (or, more typically, multiple libraries) which define the search space for one or more parsimonious relations describing the data.
+With rare exceptions, these libraries have previously been constructed in a largely {\em ad hoc} manner, either with little regard for the specifics of the physical problem or, alternatively, relying too much on the presumed-to-be-known physics.
+In this article, we describe a flexible and general data-driven approach for identifying a complete mathematical description of a physical system, including relevant boundary conditions, which we call Sparse Physics-Informed Discovery of Empirical Relations (SPIDER).
+Unlike SINDy and its variants, SPIDER is more than a linear regression algorithm: it is based on a {\it systematic} procedure for library generation informed by the symmetries of the system.
+We illustrate SPIDER by discovering the evolution equations, constraints, and boundary conditions governing the flow of an incompressible Newtonian fluid from noisy numerical data using only very mild constraints which require no detailed knowledge of the physics.
+The implementation of SPIDER described here is publicly available at \url{https://github.com/sibirica/SPIDER_channelflow}.

+The paper is organized as follows.
+Our hybrid equation inference approach is introduced and illustrated using an example of data representing numerical simulation of a highly turbulent flow in Section \ref{sec:spider}.
+The results are discussed in Section \ref{sec:disc}, and our conclusions are presented in Section \ref{sec:concl}.